woojoo666/arcana-notes/notes11.md

 ###

 recall that earlier, I suspected that dynamic property access could compromise anonymity and security
-    see sections "Property Muxers", "Preventing Dynamic Access and Proxies using Encryption", "Ordering Sets 2" we thought it would allow bad actors to proxy or impersonate other objects, or impersonate private properties that it doesn't have access to (see "Property Muxers" section) so I thought that we shouldn't have dynamic property access as an axiom
+    see sections "Property Muxers", "Preventing Dynamic Access and Proxies using Encryption", "Ordering Sets II" we thought it would allow bad actors to proxy or impersonate other objects, or impersonate private properties that it doesn't have access to (see "Property Muxers" section) so I thought that we shouldn't have dynamic property access as an axiom